An Extension of Cook's Elastic Cipher

-We present here an extension of Cook's elastic block cipher.
-Her extension $E_1$ allows to construct an elastic cipher of length from $L$ to $2L$, where $L$ was the message length of the fixed input length block cipher $E_0$.
-She related the security against key recovery attack of the elastic to that of the initial block cipher round function, using it as a black box.
-We start from $E_1$ and apply the elastic extension to $E_1$ itself, obtaining $E_2$ and we relate its security against key recovery attacks to that of $E_1$, and we repeat the process to build iteratively an elastic extension $E_n$ of $E_0$ which takes inputs of length $2^{n-1}L$ up to $2^nL$.\\ Section \ref{secCook} gives a brief description of Cook's idea reminding which are the key schedule requirements.
+We present here our extension of Cook's elastic block cipher.
+Her extension $E_1$ allows to construct an elastic cipher of length from $L$ to $2L$, where $L$ is the message length of the fixed input length block cipher $E_0$.
+We start from $E_1$ and apply the elastic extension to $E_1$ itself, obtaining $E_2$ and we relate its security against key recovery attacks to that of $E_1$, and we repeat the process to build iteratively an elastic extension $E_n$ of $E_0$ which takes inputs of length $2^{n-1}L$ up to $2^nL$.\\ Section \ref{secCook} gives a brief description of Cook's idea recalling which are the key schedule requirements.
 Section \ref{secCookExt} describes our extension, showing the algorithm to encrypt a plaintext of length $2^{n-1}L+y$, with $0\leq y\leq2^{n-1}L$.
-Section \ref{secSecurity} is devoted to the security of $E_n$, first analyzing how the extension influences the diffusion properties of the round function of $E_0$, and second giving a proof of how the security against key recovery attack of $E_n$ is reduced to that of $E_0$.
-This is made following and extending Cook's proof for $E_1$.
+Section \ref{secSecurity} is devoted to the security of $E_n$, first analyzing how the extension exploits the diffusion properties of the round function of $E_0$, and second giving a proof of how the security against key recovery attack of $E_n$ is reduced to that of $E_0$.
+This is achieved following and extending Cook's proof for $E_1$.

-\section{Cook's Elastic Cipher}
+\section{Cook's elastic cipher}